 Request a Team

 Each team member goes through an application process before they are called to serve on a team.
 The final team selections are usually announced in mid-February.
-Once we confirm the teams, we can finalize team schedules.
+Team schedules are finalized in mid-March.
 Itineraries typically become complete and public at the end of March or at the beginning of April.

 - To request a team, fill out the Request Form online.
 Please submit forms no later than February 1st.

 - To help us in the scheduling process, please include at least three possible dates/weeks that would work for your church to host a team.
 If your church or camp is open to any week, please indicate that.
 We will notify you when we have found a week that works best for both the team and the church, and we will confirm the date with you then.